stackitcloud/stackit-cli/docs/stackit_beta_sqlserverflex_database_create.md

 ## stackit beta sqlserverflex database create

-Creates an SQLServer Flex database
+Creates a SQLServer Flex database

 ### Synopsis

-Creates an SQLServer Flex database.
+Creates a SQLServer Flex database.
 This operation cannot be triggered asynchronously (the "--async" flag will have no effect).

 ```